Prep 4 Curriculum Brief

 Geography

-We will begin the term considering water as a finite resource, looking at the conservation of water and the issues surrounding supplying clean drinking water to the poorest nations.
-We will be looking at the effects local flooding can have on a community and discuss the pollution of water, both in rivers and oceans.
+We will begin the term by considering water as a finite resource, looking at the conservation of water and the issues surrounding supplying clean drinking water to the world’s poorest nations.
+We will be looking at the effects local flooding can have on a community ie. the Boscastle floods of 2004.
+We will also discuss the pollution of water, both in rivers and oceans.
 What can we do as individuals to protect them?

 History